 - Employment Focus Mixed Employment uses, defined as a mix of office, light industrial, and flex space uses in the same development or area, emerged as a key driver of the land use alternatives.
 This focus was informed by the City Council prioritizing job creation and opportunities identified in the Economic Opportunities and Challenges memo (Appendix G).
 However, the amount of mixed employment land, as well as other commercial and employment lands, was not a constant between alternatives. - Community and Neighborhood Parks The alternatives targeted 10-20 acres for one or more community parks in Sherwood West.
 In addition, neighborhood parks (average 2 acres) would be distributed throughout the neighborhoods.
 The location of parks varied across alternatives. - Open Space In every alternative, nearly 500 acres approximately 40% of Sherwood West would be reserved as open space, either in the form of natural resource lands, tree groves, parks, or open space set aside as part of development. - Schools An estimated 35-40 acres would be needed for future schools in Sherwood West 25-30 acres for a middle school and 10 acres for an elementary school.
 While these land needs were factored into the alternatives, the City of Sherwood and the school district cannot identify specific locations for schools at this point. - Transportation Network Feedback received from the advisory committees and the online open house showed a clear preference for the Elwert-Edy realignment concept, which was studied in the Preliminary Plan (and described in Section VI, below).
 This alignment, as well as a general framework of local streets, was kept constant across the three alternatives. - Custom Land Use Designations for Middle Housing The State's middle housing requirements were a key consideration for developing land use concepts for Sherwood West.
-State law requires that Sherwood allow development of duplexes, triplexes, fourplexes, cottage clusters, and townhouses in residential areas zoned for detached single-family homes.
+State law requires that Sherwood allow development of duplexes, triplexes, fourplexes, cottage clusters, and townhouses in residential areas zoned for detached single-family homes when a Master Planned Community planning approach is not used.
+OAR 660-046-0205(2)(b) allows cities to regulate the location and design of middle housing with more discretion when following a Master Planned Community to regulate development.